CityOfPhiladelphia/LI_dashboards/README.md

 - gevent==1.3.5

 ## Usage
-Grab li_dbs folder from G:\PythonModules and put in the \Lib\site-packages folder of your Python installation.
+Copy li_dbs folder from G:\PythonModules and paste in the \Lib\site-packages folder of your Python installation.

-Get config.py file from one of us containing usernames and password logins.
+Get config.py file from one of us containing usernames and password logins and put it in your LI_dashboards folder.

 Run index.py to launch the application and copy and paste the address of the server shown in the python command prompt into your web browser (http://192.168.104.203:8000/)